 4) Choose the Right Background – Once you play around with panning a few times, you’ll start to see how the colors and lines blend together.
 By blending the right colors in your background, you can enhance the artistry in the image.
 Play with the colors and the lights as well as the patterns in the backgrounds to achieve your desired results.

 5) Use the Right Compositions

 Use the same basic compositional rule that you would with any other photograph.
 As with shooting any moving object, the subject of your image should be moving toward negative space.
-Basically, you’re object shouldn’t be travelling right into the end of the frame, as leaving open space gives your subject room to travel and gives the viewer natural beginning and end points for the eyes to follow.
+Basically, your object shouldn’t be traveling right into the end of the frame, as leaving open space gives your subject room to travel and gives the viewer natural beginning and end points for the eyes to follow.
 Of course, this isn’t a strict rule, but it’s one to keep in mind and follow loosely.

 6)Consider Panning Still Objects – You can also pan still objects, creating motion blur where there is no motion.
-This can create a beautiful abstract image with a dreamy, water-color effect.
+This can create a beautiful abstract image with a dreamy, watercolor effect.

 In this image is by Juha Haataja, notice how the circular panning gives the colors and textures a water-color feel, as the colors blend together.

 For more photography basics, be sure to check out the many free tutorials we have in the Workshop Section of SLR Lounge.